divyagovindaiah/devops_training/README.md

 - *sudo apt-get update*
 - *sudo -V | -h | -l | -v | -k | -K | -s | [ -H ] [-P ] [-S ] [ -b ] |*

-## to learn about the AWS and basics related to that like VPC ,subnet,availability zone and security group
+## Learn about the AWS and basics related to that like VPC ,subnet,availability zone and security group
 - *In this i learned about what is AWS and what are all the  advantages and IaaS,PaaS,SaaS and region like that concepts*
 - *And related about resources and VPC,subnet,security group and availability zones*